Nanyang, Henan: Geography

 The latitude of the entire prefecture ranges from 32° 17' to 33° 48' N, while the longitude ranges from 110° 58' to 113° 49' E, and the prefecture spans 26600 km2.
 The city lies within the Nanyang Basin, which is part of a region in Central China that lies in the gap between the eastern end of the Qin Mountains and the source of the Huai River.
 Thus, using those two geographic features as the standard dividing line, it is difficult to classify the city into northern or southern China.

 To the north of Nanyang city proper, there is a mountain called Mount Du, which is famous for the Dushan jade, one of the four famous jades of China, now a rarity.
 To the southwest is Neixiang County with the newly developing Baotianman Biosphere Reserve—an area of high biodiversity, with 65 rare and endangered species.

 Climate

 The climate is generally moderate and is a four-season humid subtropical climate (Köppen Cwa), with strong monsoon influences: winters are cool but dry, and summers are hot and humid.
 Spring and autumn provide transitions of reasonable length.
-The monthly daily average temperature in January is 1.6 °C and in July it is 27.0 °C; the annual mean is 15.2 °C. More than half the annual rainfall occurs from June to August.
+The monthly daily average temperature in January is 1.6 °C and in July it is 27.0 °C; the annual mean is 15.2 °C. More than half the annual rainfall occurs from June to August.Winter lasts for 110–135 days, followed by summer for 110–120 days, and spring and autumn for 55–70 days.